andrewcaunes/pyrender/README.md

 [![PyPI version](https://badge.fury.io/py/pyrender.svg)](https://badge.fury.io/py/pyrender)
 [![Downloads](https://pepy.tech/badge/pyrender)](https://pepy.tech/project/pyrender)

+This for of Pyrender adds support for "true" flat rendering, meaning zero new color is created when rendering a 3D segmentation mask with finite number of colors (classes).

 Pyrender is a pure Python (2.7, 3.4, 3.5, 3.6) library for physically-based
 rendering and visualization.
 It is designed to meet the [glTF 2.0 specification from Khronos](https://www.khronos.org/gltf/).